Historic Salem Chapel

 Salem Chapel is available to the community for weddings, funerals, and special services.

 The Chapel is equipped with heating and air conditioning.
 A pianist/organist is available upon request.

-Please contact the church office for more information at (717) 766-3072, or click here to download our wedding guidelines.
+Please contact the church office for more information at (717) 766-3072, or click here to download our building use policy and forms.